What we know about the fatal ICE shooting in Minneapolis

 What we know so far about the victim and the ICE officer who opened fire

-The victim was identified to CBS News by a U.S. official as 37-year-old Renee Good, who is a U.S. citizen, federal sources confirmed to CBS News.
+The woman who was killed was identified to CBS News by a U.S. official as 37-year-old Renee Good.
+She was a U.S. citizen, federal sources confirmed to CBS News.

 The name of the officer has not been released.
 Two federal sources told CBS News the agent who discharged his weapon in Minneapolis was an immigration agent with an ICE Enforcement and Removal Operations team.